VejayPersaud/VejayPersaud/README.md

 Currently pursuing a **Bachelor of Science in Computer Science** at the University of Florida, I have hands-on experience with software engineering practices, data structures, programming fundamentals, and VR Development in Unity3D.
 My strong foundation in **problem-solving** and **communication** helps me approach every project with a focus on collaboration and continuous learning.

-Fun Fact: Lethal Company is one of my favorite games!
 ![Pixel art of Lethal Company](averagelethalsession.gif)

 ### 🎯 **Current Areas of Focus**: